All Episodes

 All right, glad you're with us.

-A lot of ground yet to cover today.
+Hour two, a lot of ground yet to cover today.

-The Democratic Party crack up, which is getting very entertaining.
+The Democratic Party crackup, which is getting very entertaining.

-Uh we'll give you the latest on the caravan as well coming up.
+We'll give you the latest on the caravan as well coming up.

 I want to first go back to Florida, where a judge has now extended the recount deadline.